 If you think we’ve missed something, please add it in the Comment box below.

 A Neighbourhood Plan cannot change the past but it can help to ensure that we learn from it and do not repeat past mistakes.
 Some issues may fall outside the scope of the Neighbourhood Plan which can only address future development and land use but if they impact on the day to day life of residents it may be helpful for us to know about them.
-These will be compiled in a Community Action Plan.
-This will be annexed to the Neighbourhood Plan and will form a useful evidence base for the Parish Council in their future decisions.
+These will be passed to the Parish Clerk to compile a Community Action Plan and will form a useful evidence base for the Parish Council in their future decisions.

 - Urban encroachment.

 - New housing developments must maintain the balance and proportion of what we already have.

 - The rural character and identity of our residential areas are at risk from future development.
 Elements of the Parish Design Statement should be incorporated into the Neighbourhood Plan.

 A need for local affordable housing for local people.
 People with a connection to the parish to have a priority.

 - A need for suitable housing for the older people.

 - No low grade, poor design housing.
 New buildings must be well designed and relate to the landscape, heritage and distinctive rural character of the parish in the built style of housing.

 The impact of building on the areas proposed for development on the existing community and local infrastructure and amenities including schools, GPs and roads.